Niña Bonita Cantina – the true taste of Mexico

 Unlike many restaurants in Malaga the answer is yes.
 Just mention to Reyna that you don’t eat meat or fish and she conjures up good alternatives.
 Elisa was more than happy with her seaweed taco, one of the best she’d tasted.
 The restaurant can also cater for vegans.

-In the heart of Soho, just a few metres from the ferris wheel (you can watch it go round from the window).
-So handy for the city centre or port if you’re in Malaga on a cruise.
+In the heart of Soho, just a few metres from the port, so handy for the city centre or port if you’re in Malaga on a cruise.

 Niña Bonita Cantina brings real Mexican cantine style to Malaga.
 The venue is small – just 7 tables in total – but intimate so you get a real feeling that the food is being cooked for you.
 Reyna adds to this by occasionally popping out from the kitchen to take orders or serve food.
 No outside terrace.